Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 Emotional maturity

-“Even if the age gap is small, like 4 to 5 years, different levels of maturity can be observed,” says Brandy Porche, a licensed professional counselor with MindPath.
+“Even if the age gap is small, like 4 to 5 years, different levels of maturity can be observed,” said Brandy Porche, a licensed professional counselor with MindPath.
 “When there is a significant difference in age, like 10 to 15 years or more, life experiences can be vastly different.”

 Being the older partner doesn’t guarantee emotional maturity, just like being younger doesn’t always mean you’re less mature.
-People sometimes conflate age with emotional maturity because more years can mean more time to form complex perspectives through exposure to different experiences.

 Priorities